 Erin Wessendorf Wortman Esq., and Giselle Spencer, Esq., Ennis Britton Co., L.P.A.

-Explore the rights of students to express their gender identity authentically, the role of parents and caregivers in shaping school practices, and the rights of staff members in supporting diverse student populations.
-Our panelists will discuss new policies, guidance and legislative changes, and strategies for navigating gender identity issues in k-12 schools under the current legal and political landscape.
+Explore the rights of students to express their gender identity authentically, the role of parents and caregivers in shaping school practices and the rights of staff members in supporting diverse student populations.
+Learn about new policies, recent guidance and legislative changes, as well as strategies for navigating gender identity issues in K-12 schools under the current legal and political landscape.

 10:15 a.m.